The Latest - January 2023

 - Grayback Forestry completed the first phase of fuel reduction work on 55 acres near residential areas.
 The piles created by this work are ready to burn once the weather permits.

 - The City will continue to ask the public what would be the best and highest volume use of the property, through meetings and surveys.

 - The City will discuss contracting for professional trail designer services.
 A development plan is required in most cases for grant applications.

 - The City will seek grant funding for the development of the park.

 Questions & Answers:

 Escrow closed on January 31, 2019.
 We do not have all the answers yet on what the future holds for this park.

 Developing hiking and mountain biking trails are the first primary uses being considered.
 Many future uses are not yet determined.
-Paragliding, equestrian trails, dedicated motorbike trails and photo spots are just a few of the ides for activities the public has shared with us.
+Paragliding, equestrian trails, dedicated motorbike trails, and photo spots are just a few of the ideas for activities the public has shared with us.
 The development of the property will take time and funding.

 - When will this park be open to the public?